 This gas is emitted when fuels containing small amounts of sulphur (such as oil and coal) are burned.
-This pollutant was monitored at eight sites in 2021, though two sites did not achieve a data capture rate greater than 75%.
-Of the remaining six sites, all met the requirements of the Air Quality Strategy for the 15-minute (no more than 35 times), 1-hour (no more than 24 times) and 24-hour (no more than 3 times) mean objectives SO_2 in 2021.
+This pollutant was monitored at eight sites in 2022, though two sites did not achieve a data capture rate greater than 90% (Lerwick (12.6% and Grangemouth Moray 86.7%) needed for direct comparison to the SO2 AQS objectives.
+Of the remaining six sites, all met the requirements of the Air Quality Strategy for the 15-minute (no more than 35 times), 1-hour (no more than 24 times) and 24-hour (no more than 3 times) mean objectives in 2022.